Ultima modificare: , Invalid DateTime

 The block proposer creates a block by collecting data from its own local database and view of the chain.
 The contents of the block are shown in the snippet below:

-1class BeaconBlockBody(Container):2 randao_reveal: BLSSignature3 eth1_data: Eth1Data4 graffiti: Bytes325 proposer_slashings: List[ProposerSlashing, MAX_PROPOSER_SLASHINGS]6 attester_slashings: List[AttesterSlashing, MAX_ATTESTER_SLASHINGS]7 attestations: List[Attestation, MAX_ATTESTATIONS]8 deposits: List[Deposit, MAX_DEPOSITS]9 voluntary_exits: List[SignedVoluntaryExit, MAX_VOLUNTARY_EXITS]10 sync_aggregate: SyncAggregate11 execution_payload: ExecutionPayload12Afișați tot
+1class BeaconBlockBody(Container):2 randao_reveal: BLSSignature3 eth1_data: Eth1Data4 graffiti: Bytes325 proposer_slashings: List[ProposerSlashing, MAX_PROPOSER_SLASHINGS]6 attester_slashings: List[AttesterSlashing, MAX_ATTESTER_SLASHINGS]7 attestations: List[Attestation, MAX_ATTESTATIONS]8 deposits: List[Deposit, MAX_DEPOSITS]9 voluntary_exits: List[SignedVoluntaryExit, MAX_VOLUNTARY_EXITS]10 sync_aggregate: SyncAggregate11 execution_payload: ExecutionPayload12Afișează tot

-randao_reveal field takes a verifiable random value that the block proposer creates by adding some of its own entropy to the accumulated RANDAO value from previous blocks.
+randao_reveal field takes a verifiable random value that the block proposer creates by signing the current epoch number.

 eth1_data is a vote for the block proposer's view of the deposit contract, including the root of the deposit Merkle trie and the total number of deposits that enable new deposits to be verified.

 graffiti is an optional field that can be used to add a message to the block.